DoktorZAG/DoktorZAG/README.md

 - 👋 Hi, my name is Dr. Kostyantyn Zagorodniy, or simple Kostya.

 - My old fall-back repo is https://github.com/Korvin32

 - 👀 I’m interested in collaborations, exchange, co-working

-- 🌱 I’m currently diving deep into Front-End development (Angular, Vue, Flutter)
+- 🌱 I’m currently diving deep into Front-End and mobile Apps development (Angular, Vue, Flutter)

 - 💞️ I’m looking to collaborate on ...

 - 📫 How to reach me ...

 <!---